naschorr/raspberry-pi-static-wifi-address/README.md

 You'll also need to add in the settings for the network you're trying to connect to.
 It's also a good idea to back up your current settings before pasting these in.

 Obviously this isn't a magic bullet, but it works for my Model B even after the Raspberry Pi 2 update that broke some other things.
+It's also worth noting that I'm using the Edimax EW-7811Un adapter, though it shouldn't really matter.